Published 24 March 2015 by Susanne Dambeck

 In the summer of 1890, the award-winning physician felt under pressure.
 Eight years earlier, on March 24, 1882, he had announced that he had identified Mycobacterium tuberculosis.
-This is why the World Health Organization WHO chose today’s date for its annual World Tuberculosis Day.
+This is why the World Health Organization WHO chose the date for its annual World Tuberculosis Day.

 After the announcement, the public soon expected a cure – but Koch could not provide it.
 For his studies, he had infected guinea pigs and grew bacterial cultures.
 Now he wanted to go one step further and become the physician who conquered this devastating disease.
 During his time, tuberculosis was widespread in Europe and the Americas.
 Estimates assume that for instance in Germany, one out of seven died of TB, and no cure was on the horizon.
 There was not even a scientific consensus that a bacterium caused tuberculosis.